LCD and Viewfinder

 Connectivity and Storage

-You can connect your camera to other devices through HDMI port or via USB 2.0 (480 Mbit/sec) port.
+You can connect RX100 II to compatible devices via its HDMI port or USB 2.0 (480 Mbit/sec) port.

 Battery Sony RX100 II is powered by NP-BX1 battery which provides a shooting life of 350 according to CIPA standards.

 Considering that the average battery life of Large Sensor Compact type cameras is 303 shots, its battery life is about average in its class but it would still be wise to invest in some spare batteries for long photo trips.